 This is the trivial case.
-If any of the p_i is greater than 0.5, then that person would automatically win 100 percent of the final prize.
-None of the other two players will receive any consolidation prize, power of influence, in this case.
+If the proportion of p_i is greater than 0.5, then that player would automatically win 100 percent of the final prize value.
+None of the other two players would receive any consolation prize, such as power of influence.